r5d/acmens/README.md

 ### Help text
 ```
 user@hostname:~$ python3 sign_csr.py --help
-usage: sign_csr.py [-h] -p PUBLIC_KEY [-e EMAIL] csr_path
+usage: sign_csr.py [-h] -k ACCOUNT_KEY [-e EMAIL] csr_path

-Get a SSL certificate signed by a Let's Encrypt (ACME) certificate authority and
+Get a SSL certificate signed by a Let's Encrypt (ACME) certificate
-output that signed certificate.
-You do NOT need to run this script on your
+authority and output that signed certificate.
+You do NOT need to run
-server and this script does not ask for your private keys.
-It will print out
+this script on your server, it is meant to be run on your
-commands that you need to run with your private key or on your server as root,
+computer.
+The script will request you to manually deploy the acme
-which gives you a chance to review the commands instead of trusting this script.
+challenge on your server.

 NOTE: YOUR ACCOUNT KEY NEEDS TO BE DIFFERENT FROM YOUR DOMAIN KEY.

 Prerequisites:
 * openssl
-* python3
+* python version 3

 Example: Generate an account keypair, a domain key and csr, and have the domain csr signed.
 --------------
-$ openssl genrsa 4096 > user.key
+$ openssl genrsa -aes256 4096 > user.key
 $ openssl rsa -in user.key -pubout > user.pub
-$ openssl genrsa 4096 > domain.key
+$ openssl genrsa -aes256 4096 > domain.key
 $ openssl req -new -sha256 -key domain.key -subj "/CN=example.com" > domain.csr
-$ python3 sign_csr.py --public-key user.pub domain.csr > signed.crt
+$ python3 sign_csr.py --account-key user.key --email user@example.com domain.csr > signed.crt
 --------------

 positional arguments: